Why go on a flying safari in Africa?

 Table of contents

-- Why go on a flying safari through Africa?
+- Why go on a flying safari in Africa?

 - Information for Pilots